iifl-logo

 (c) Segment-wise or product-wise performance

-During the year under review, mechanical seals worth Rs.
-7,101.68 lakhs (Previous Year - Rs.
-5,854.05 lakhs) were sold.
+During the year under review, Mechanical seals worth Rs.
+10,096.96 lakhs (Previous Year - Rs.
+7101.68 lakhs) were sold.
 Out of the above export accounted for Rs.
-4,325.57 lakhs (Previous Year Rs.
-3,625.24 lakhs)
+6175.36 lakhs (Previous Year Rs.
+4325.57 lakhs)

 (d) Outlook

 As growth in global and in Indian economy is expected to increase and due to the impetus especially of the Indian Government on infrastructural investment, the Company expects a healthy growth in the Indian market for mechanical seals.
-The Export growth is expected to be slower due to the global slowdown but on the positive side the trade restrictions because of Russo-Ukrainian war has created a huge surge in demand for mechanical seals from Russia and other CIS countries.
+The Export growth is expected to be slower due to the global slowdown but on the positive side the trade restrictions because of Russia-Ukrain war has created a huge surge in demand for mechanical seals from Russia and other CIS countries.
 The impact of a global slowdown on domestic consumption in India though limited, can affect the capex projects in private sector to some extent.

 (e) Risks & Concerns

 Risks to the outlook are primarily to the downside.
 With the ever-evolving political situation, high inflation globally and rising interest rates, the global growth is likely to be affected.
 The increased competition in domestic market due to the possible slowdown in exports is expected to lead to aggressive price competition, impacting the bottom lines.
-The withdrawal of cheaper liquidity may also lead to a slowdown in the capex cycle in the industry and may hurt the demand for mechanical seals.
+The withdrawal of cheaper liquidity may also lead to a slow-down in the capex cycle in the industry and may hurt the demand for mechanical seals.

-(f) Internal Control Systems and their adequacy Internal Control Systems are in place:
+(f) Internal Control Systems and their adequacy

 • To safeguard the Companys assets from loss or damage.